The History of Breastfeeding

 Renaissance painting of a woman breastfeeding her child

 Women have been breastfeeding babies for...well, since the dawn of time.
-Yet there’s still stigma around breastfeeding in public and breastfeeding employees still lack the support they need to pump at work.
+Yet there’s still stigma around breastfeeding in public and many breastfeeding employees still lack the support they need to pump at work.
 Why is a natural human function—that literally sustains life—so controversial?
 Why is breastfeeding support for working mothers so slow?
 The history of breastfeeding has been shaped by shifting cultural norms and reflects the quest for substitutes—for breast milk and for breasts.
 Enjoy this condensed history of human infant feeding—breast, bottles, and formula—through the ages.

 6 million years ago